 - Year 6 – Confirmation

-- Year 4 – First Eucharist
+- Year 4 – Reconciliation and First Eucharist

 Families of the following year levels are invited to attend meetings which allow for reflection, sharing and learning for their own faith journeys.

 - Prep – Preps in Pyjamas – a session which helps parents understand the ways they can journey with their child and provide opportunities for prayer.